 Gas prices.
-There are few things that can make you groan as much as passing by a gas station and seeing that high price tag on gas.
-If you run a semi truck or are looking to finance one, the same goes for you, but double.
+Few things can make you groan, like passing by a gas station and seeing that high price tag on gas.
+If you run a semi-truck or want to finance one, the same goes for you, but double.
 Big Rigs aren’t known for their fuel efficiency.

-Just a decade ago, truckers didn’t have to put much thought into mpgs.
+A decade ago, truckers didn’t have to put much thought into mpg.
 Now, technology has come an extremely long way.
-Fleets focused on fuel economy are not only here, but they’re also necessary.
+Fleets focused on fuel economy are not only here but also necessary.

 Breaking 10 MPG

 Ten miles per gallon might not sound like a lot to you.
-In fact, if you had a car that consistently got ten miles per gallon, you’d probably get rid of it.
+If you had a car that consistently got ten miles per gallon, you’d probably get rid of it.

-But in the 1950s, semi truck fleets were getting about four to five miles per gallon on average.
+But in the 1950s, semi-truck fleets were getting about four to five miles per gallon on average.
 With a low cost of fuel, this wasn’t a major problem.
-Now, fleets that are doing fairly well get about eight miles per gallon.
-But the ten-mile barrier is achievable with all the new technology implemented over the last few decades.
+Now, fleets doing fairly well get about eight miles per gallon.
+However, the ten-mile barrier is achievable with all the new technology implemented over the last few decades.

 From 1950 to the 2000s, a few miles per gallon in fuel might not seem like such a huge upgrade.
 But trucks were upgraded as well.
 About twenty feet per truck was added, and 7,000 pounds of material.
 Road speeds increased from 40 to over 70 miles per hour.
 If factors like those are taken into account, then it’s not too far off to say that fuel efficiency much more than doubled.